German for Kids: Curriculum Units/Plans for Advanced Beginners

 - Sickness/Symptoms – Following our study of the winter, we talked about catching a cold, the flu, having a fever, having a sore throat, ear ache and more.
 We play the “Lesespiel” regularly to review all this vocabulary (Who has a cold?
 I have a cold… Who has diarrhea?
 I have diarrhea.
 Who has a sore throat…)

 - Daily Routine – This is in German Bundle 2.
 Our next unit was all about our day.
 We started first with activities we would do during the course of the day (getting up, eating breakfast, brushing our teeth, taking a shower, etc.) Chores – We then added in various chores we do around the house (washing and drying dishes, doing laundry, sweeping the floor, etc.)

 Things around the house – We did vocabulary building activities with various appliances and things you would find around the house (refrigerator, broom, curtains, chair, rug, etc.)

 Hobbies/Activities – We talked about things we would do for fun – playing the piano, chess, soccer, walking the dog, hiking, swimming, etc. We now use these cards to practice the past tense.

-- Adjectives – We have been working on opposites – old/young, high/low, expensive/cheap, boring/interesting, etc. We’ve read texts/paragraphs from Learn German (affiliate link) that use comparative adjectives – big, bigger, biggest.
+- Adjectives – This is in German Bundle 2.
+We have been working on opposites – old/young, high/low, expensive/cheap, boring/interesting, etc. We’ve read texts/paragraphs from Learn German (affiliate link) that use comparative adjectives – big, bigger, biggest.
 I made some bingo cards.
 I read a word aloud and the kids have to cross the opposite word off (high-low, white-black, active-lazy, sharp-dull, etc.).
 The kids now know about 30 adjective pairs!

 - Valentine’s Day – Vocabulary builder worksheets and game.